-What is the most dangerous situation a biker may find his- or herself in when traveling with other vehicles?
+What is the most dangerous situation a biker may find himself or herself in when traveling with other vehicles?

-The most dangerous situation for a biker when traveling with other vehicles is when the other driver unexpectedly makes a left-hand turn.
-In most instances, the turning vehicle hits the motorcycle as it is proceeding through an intersection, passing a vehicle or overtaking another vehicle.
-Collisions of this nature account for approximately 42 percent of all accidents involving a passenger car and motorcycle.
+- The most dangerous situation for a biker when traveling with other vehicles is when the other driver unexpectedly makes a left-hand turn.
+In most instances, the turning vehicle hits the motorcycle as it is proceeding through an intersection, passing a vehicle, or overtaking another vehicle.
+Collisions of this nature account for approximately 42 percent of all accidents involving a passenger car and a motorcycle.

 What kinds of motorcycle injuries are fatal?